hetznercloud/hcloud-python/docs/usage/servers/actions.rst

      - -
    * - upgrade_disk
      - boolean
-     - If false, do not upgrade the disk.
+     - If `False`, do not upgrade the disk.
      - `False`

 Enable Backups for a server
 ----------------------------

-Enables the automatic daily backup option for the server.

 .. code-block:: python